Chakara Viyugam: Production

-Natty Subramaniam and the crew of Naalai (2006) collaborated for a second time for this film The film was shot in Chennai and Kolkata.
+Natty Subramaniam and the crew of Naalai (2006) collaborated for a second time for this film The film was launched on 30 June 2007 at Green Park Hotel, Chennai.
 The film is produced by Shree Ashtavinayak Cine Vision, who previously produced Jab We Met (2007), which featured Natty as the cinematographer.

 Soundtrack

 Songs by Karthik Raja and lyrics written by Snehan.